Whitfield School

 Whitfield School, founded in 1952, is a private, non-sectarian preparatory school with more than 400 students in grades 6–12.
-The campus is in Creve Coeur, Missouri, a suburb of Saint Louis.
+The campus is in Creve Coeur, Missouri, United States, a suburb of Saint Louis.

 History

 In 1952 John Barnes and Allen Cole purchased Dumford Academy, located on Bartmer Avenue, and renamed it Whitfield School.

 During spring break of 1957, Barnes and Cole and the school moved into a residential house in Creve Coeur, some of which had been converted into classrooms.
 The house became the nucleus of the current campus; it now serves as administrative offices as well as a meeting and congregating facility, and has come to be named the "Barnes and Cole Alumni House."

 The fourth head of school, Mary Leyhe Burke, raised money to build a new building on the land next to the house; this building was completed in the early 1990s.
 Whitfield then received major additions, as well as several renovations in the 1990s and 2000s.

 In 2002, the school added new gymnasiums, locker rooms, a weight room with coaches' offices, a new dance studio and a new music studio.
 The project added backstage space for the theatre department, new computer commons areas, as well as a library, called the Intellectual Commons, in a former gym.
 It also added an atrium, visible from nearby Ladue Road, as an entrance to the Cady Athletic Center and Woods Hall.

 The parking lot was expanded in 2008.

 In 2022, work in the humanities wing turned an area informally known as Stonehenge into the Koman Commons, a large staircase designed for seating and out-of-classroom teaching nicknamed the Whit Pit.
 An outside terrace was also improved.